elsankry02/bookly_app/README.md

 **MVVM Architecture:** Adopts the Model-View-ViewModel pattern to separate concerns and enhance code readability.

-**Riverpod:** Employs Riverpod for state management, offering a robust and testable solution.
+**Bloc:** Employs Cubit/Bloc for state management, offering a robust and testable solution.

-**AutoRoute:** Utilizes AutoRoute for type-safe and declarative routing, simplifying navigation.
+**GoRouter:** Utilizes AutoRoute for type-safe and declarative routing, simplifying navigation.

 ## 🔍 Key Features